Los Angeles County Fire Department Los Angeles County Fire Department

 Los Angeles County Fire Department

-The Los Angeles County Fire Department was created in 1992, after a series of consolidations and jurisdictional changes beginning in the 1920's.
-Over the course of its storied history, the department has spearheaded crucial innovations, such as designing the 9-1-1 and paramedic systems in the 1970's.
-Today, the Los Angeles County Fire Department is made up of nearly 6,000 firefighters, paramedics, lifeguards, and other emergency personnel who provide fire and life safety services for more than 2,300 square miles of land, 1.2 million housing units, and 4 million residents.
-In 2019 alone, the department responded to more than 333,000 emergency medical situations.
-In addition to emergency-response services, the Los Angeles County Fire Department operates fire prevention and educational programs, such as the Ready!
+The Los Angeles County Fire Department was created in 1992, following decades of consolidations and jurisdictional changes dating beginning in the 1920s.
+Over the years, the department has spearheaded crucial innovations, such as designing the 9-1-1 and paramedic systems in the 1970s.
+Today, the Los Angeles County Fire Department employs nearly 6,000 firefighters, paramedics, lifeguards, and other emergency personnel who provide fire- and life-safety services for more than 2,300 square miles of land, 1.2 million housing units, and 4 million residents.
+In addition to emergency response services, the Los Angeles County Fire Department operates fire prevention and educational programs, such as the Ready!
 Set!
-Go! wildfire action plan, to prepare families and individuals to respond to emergency situations.
+Go! wildfire action plan, to help families and individuals respond to emergency situations.

 GRoW Support